Chair of the Karten Network board

 Worked on projects and campaigning at regional, national and international level on issues of consistent regulation, responsible waste management and tackling organised waste crime.
-Participated and led capacity building projects on environmental regulation and enforcement in Russia and South Africa, and was a member of the Interpol Environmental Crimes Committee, building collaboration and intelligence sharing across Interpol membership.
+I participated and led capacity building projects on environmental regulation and enforcement in Russia and South Africa, and was a member of the Interpol Environmental Crimes Committee, building collaboration and intelligence sharing across Interpol membership.

 In 2009 joined Keep Britain Tidy as Operations and Commercial Director campaigning on issues of littering and local environmental quality.

+I joined Beacon Centre for the Blind in January 2013 and was CEO for 6 years until December 2018.
 My wife is visually impaired and therefore I have a strong empathy with the issues of sight loss and feel passionately that many people living with sight loss are not yet getting the full benefit of support that is available.
 In particular technology can play a much bigger role in reducing the impact of sight loss and disabilities more generally, but it also needs to be more accessible in terms of usability and cost, as well as different services (including charities) needing to collaborate more to give a better overall service to customers.

 Vice chair of the Karten Network board